nerotran/terra/TERRA_PROJECT_SUMMARY.md

 Interactive historical map visualization showing territorial changes through time for all countries and civilizations throughout human history.
 User drags a time slider, borders evolve on the map.

 The current implementation starts with the Roman Empire, but the architecture is designed to support any historical territory data.
-A separate geodata builder service is planned to aggregate data from multiple sources.
+A separate service called **Orbis Geodata** is being developed to store and serve authoritative territory data created through original research.

 **GitHub:** https://github.com/nerotran/terra